crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/what-is-professional-ethical-hacking-1.md

 ### Profiles of hackers <a href="#ember513" id="ember513"></a>

+The analysis differentiates white hat hacking from gray hat hacking, black hat hacking, and hacktivism on the basis of legal practices.

 Follows is an analysis of the four types of hacking/hacker groups classified based on the legality of their practices, professional ethical conduct, and moral ethics.
 #### White Hat Hackers: The Ethical Professionals <a href="#ember515" id="ember515"></a>

 White hat hackers only hack computer systems or machines with legal authorization to do so (including legal contractual agreements).
 So whether resident (in-house) employees of a company or hired by a company for security testing, the practices of white hat hackers would be ethical as long as hacking is performed in accordance with agreed upon terms and within the specified authorization parameters.
 Bug bounty hunters are ethical hackers since they work within this legal contractual framework.